Gallup conducted a study on employee engagement. The results of their findings were shocking for most CEO’s.

 For CEO’s and business leaders looking for a tool to increase employee engagement, my best recommendation is Group Activation System provided by Engage and Grow – a company dedicated to increasing employee engagement.
 Bryan Haynes, CEO of FHG, and his 50 employees recently used their program and their employee engagement sky rocketed!
 They recently had their best month they’ve had in 6 years because of this tool.

-Increasing employee engagement is the most untapped source of increased profits available to business today.
+Employee engagement is the most untapped source of increased profits available to business today.

 How engaged are your employees?
 Click here for a free anonymous survey from Engage and Grow that you can send your employees to gage their engagement!